skuid/skuid-labs/experiments/pages/dependentNormalPageConverter/README.md

 - HTMLcolleciton to array: https://stackoverflow.com/questions/222841/most-efficient-way-to-convert-an-htmlcollection-to-an-array
 - Stringify the XML: https://developer.mozilla.org/en-US/docs/Web/Guide/Parsing_and_serializing_XML

 **Note**: Principal and dependent pages were previously known as master and child pages, respectively.
-You may still see references to this terminology in older materials or Skuid metadata.
+You may still see references to this terminology in older materials or Nintex Apps metadata.